sst/guide/_chapters/create-an-s3-bucket-for-file-uploads.md

 date: 2016-12-27 00:00:00
 lang: en
 ref: create-an-s3-bucket-for-file-uploads
 description: To allow users to upload files to our serverless app we are going to use Amazon S3 (Simple Storage Service).
 S3 allows you to store files and organize them into buckets.
-We are going to create an S3 bucket and enable CORS (cross-origin resource sharing) to ensure that our React.js app can upload files to it.
 redirect_from: /chapters/create-a-s3-bucket-for-file-uploads.html
 comments_id: create-an-s3-bucket-for-file-uploads/150
 ---